AvaloniaUI/Avalonia/docs/guidelines/contributing.md

 Unit tests should be contained in a class name that mirrors the class being tested with the suffix -Tests, e.g.

-    Perspex.Controls.UnitTests.Presenters.TextPresenterTests
+    Avalonia.Controls.UnitTests.Presenters.TextPresenterTests

-Where Perspex.Controls.UnitTests is the name of the project.
+Where Avalonia.Controls.UnitTests is the name of the project.

 Unit test methods should be named in a sentence style, separated by underscores, that describes in English what the test is testing, e.g.